next-multilingual/next-multilingual/README.md

 Now that everything has been configured, we can focus on using `next-multilingual`!

 ### Creating the homepage

+> ⚠️ Note that while we recommend using smart language detection to dynamically render the homepage, this is completely optional.
+By using advanced configuration with `localeDetection: true`, you will restore the default Next.js behavior without the need of using `getServerSideProps`.

 The homepage is a bit more complex than other pages, because we need to implement dynamic language detection (and display) for the following reason: